MarkusKaas23/vejle-kommune-ai/Docs/Testing-Guide.md

 5. Ask: *"Omskriv den første accordion-titel så den lyder mere indbydende"*
 6. **Expected:** `set_value` is called and fails — Copilot reports it cannot update nested block items ❌

-This confirms the write gap: reading nested block content works, writing to a specific item does not.
+This confirms the write gap for **nested** Block Lists (AccordionItem contains its own Block List).
+See Tests C and D below for the refined picture.

 ### Test B — Copilot on the Content Page with a picker reference